Do Me Bad Things

-Do Me Bad Things are a nine-piece English blues/rock/soul/metal band from Croydon, London, England, who formed in 2003 and split up in January 2006 before recently re-forming in early 2015.
+Do Me Bad Things are a nine-piece English blues/rock/soul/metal band from Croydon, London, England, who formed in 2003 and split up in January 2006 before re-forming for a one-off show in early 2015.

 History

 They started out supposedly not intending to be a band, and admit to having no aspirations of fame.
 Do Me Bad Things (DMBT) began on 14 February 2003 with Alex Lewis, Tom Shotton and Adam Mallett deciding to create a rock trio for fun.
 Eventually they realised that their material needed to have three vocalists in places, and they needed another vocalist for other songs.
 Nicolai Prowse (vocals) had been in bands with Shotton and Rich Aldhurst when they were younger, as had Lewis.
 The line-up grew with the introduction of Chantal Brown, with whom Shotton had been working in a bookshop.